AVGRadmin/DeepLiveCam/README.md

 This repository is designed as an overhead solution to run various forks of [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam), one at a time, using [Docker](https://www.docker.com/products/docker-hub/).
 It contains all the necessary configurations and scripts to streamline the setup, build, and execution processes for different forks of the [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam).
 ## Docker
 ### Dockerfile:
 A Dockerfile optimized for building Docker images with CUDA version 12.2 support.
-This ensures compatibility with the GPU resources required by the application.
+This is mainly because i have other projects that depends on cuda 12.2.
+I will add a dockerfile for cuda 11.8 at a later point.
+Note that the original repo is made for cuda 11.8!
 ### Docker Compose File:
 A Docker Compose configuration that allows you to manage and switch between different forks of the application seamlessly.
 Each fork is defined as a service, making it easy to add or switch forks by modifying the Docker Compose file.